Enter Details

 • Area of the basement floor or floors used for parking.

 • Area of the stilt parking floor provided it is open on sides, and used for parking.
-In cases where the upper floor or floors over a stilt parking floor is proposed for parking.

 • Servants or drivers' bathroom and water closet for each block in cases of Non High Rise Buildings and High Rise Buildings at ground floor or stilt parking floor.